agc93/project-sicario/docs/content/en/metadata/_index.md

 weight: 40
 ---

 As we covered in the earlier sections, you can provide some very basic metadata on your mod in the special `_meta` object.
-There's actually a few extra bits of information you can also optionally provide.
+There's actually a few extra bits of information you can also optionally provide, that will be covered in more detail below.

+### `_meta`

+As a refresher, the `_meta` object is a simple object just allows you to add a little metadata about your patch mod that will be shown to users.
+The `displayName` (as you'd guess) is the name that is shown to users.
+You can also include a `description` key in this object if you'd like (it's not required though).
+The `author` field is used to show the author of a patch mod, but note that if you upload your mod to a Sicario server, the author field will be overwritten (to prevent impersonation).

 ### `_sicario`